ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/Develop-Conda-Kernel.md

 ### `pip` 101

 `pip` is the standard package installer for Python.
 It allows you to install and manage additional libraries and dependencies that are not included in the Python standard library.
-To use `pip` on Perlmutter, first load the Python module by running module load python.
-Once the module is loaded, you can access `pip` from the terminal.
 Below is a list of essential commands for installing and managing packages in your environment.

 | Command          | Description                            |
 |------------------|----------------------------------------|